 At FleetCrew we have recovery packages available for hire with your 4×4 hire.
 The recovery package includes a Tyre Pressure Compressor (used to change tyre pressures up and down), a set of MaxTrax (a handy recovery devise) and a shovel.

 It is not permitted to drive on beaches 1 hour and 15 minutes on either side of high tide time.
 The reasons for this are both for your safety as well as environmental reasons.
 To check tide times for different beach and lookout points of North Stradbroke Island please click here.

 Permits are required for driving on designated beach and bush areas.
-You can purchase a permit at a cost of $46.
-80 (March, 2019) and the revenue is then used to maintain the island’s natural areas.
-Once a permit is purchased it is valid for 12 months.
+You can purchase a permit at a cost of $52.75 (March, 2020) and the revenue is then used to maintain the island’s natural areas.
+Once a permit is purchased it is valid for one month.
+A permit which is valid for a year costs $158.00.
 You can purchase your permit online or from the following locations once you reach the island: